gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 used one test for each addition: find work the toolkit can omit without changing its answer.

 I widened the scope because applications call these functions in many places.
 Web rendering escapes each fragment.
 Parsing unescapes each text run and tokenizes each document.
 Scrapers repeat those operations across page collections.
-Removing a constant amount of work from one call becomes consequential when a process makes millions of calls.
+A process that makes millions of calls saves real time when each call performs less work.
 C removes the interpreter dispatch per character; the larger gains require reducing the characters and allocations the native code touches.

-The first measurements established the size of the gap.
-These [pyperf](https://pyperf.readthedocs.io) results compare turbohtml with the Python 3.14 standard library:
+I measured the initial gap with [pyperf](https://pyperf.readthedocs.io).
+These results compare turbohtml with the Python 3.14 standard library:

 {{< bench-table you=2 nums="3" >}} operation | input | turbohtml | Python stdlib ; escape | prose, nothing to escape |
 0.12 ms | 2.66 ms (22x) ; escape | real HTML (4 MiB) | 1.35 ms | 4.88 ms (3.6x) ; unescape | entity-heavy text | 10.4 ms